ashleemboyer/ashleemboyer/src/posts/2019-05/don-t-be-afraid-to-admit-your-weaknesses.md

 ---
 title: Don't be Afraid to Admit Your Weaknesses
-date: "2019-05-15"
+date: '2019-05-15'
 description: Listing out your flaws can feel awkward and uncomfortable, but guess what?
 We all have them, so let's bond with that discussion.
 image: https://thepracticaldev.s3.amazonaws.com/i/844vqwg32l16d5i5p5o7.jpg
-alt: "A black and white image of a woman curling a dumbbell."
+alt: 'A black and white image of a woman curling a dumbbell.'
 ---

 Do you know what it means when you can admit your weaknesses?
 It means you've probably recognized the following: